wangmiaowj/DCS-Cockpit-scripts/DCSAvionicsExportDemo/Doc/README.md

-        playOnce = function(srcId),--play a specified sound source once, if sndLength is passed to addSrc and the cumulative effect of dt passed to updateHost exceeds sndLength, playback will stop playLoop = function(srcId),--loop a specified sound source stop = function(srcId),--stop playback of a specified sound source --The following functions might be considered as potentially unnecessary or specific to a certain sound manipulation context: setSrcGain = function(srcId,gain),--Sets the volume gain for a specified sound source --srcId:int,id of the sound source
+        playOnce = function(srcId),--play a specified sound source once, if sndLength is passed to addSrc and the cumulative effect of dt passed to updateHost exceeds sndLength, playback will stop playLoop = function(srcId),--loop a specified sound source stop = function(srcId),--stop playback of a specified sound source

+        setSrcGain = function(srcId,gain),--Sets the volume gain for a specified sound source --srcId:int,id of the sound source
         --gain:double,The volume gain factor

-        setSrcPitch = function(srcId,pitch),--Sets the pitch shift for a specified sound source --srcId:int,The ID of the sound source
+        setSrcPitch = function(srcId,pitch),--Set the pitch gain of the specified sound source, which can be used to play at double speed
+        --srcId:int,The ID of the sound source
         --pitch:double,The volume pitch factor